Highlights of History from The Whitehorse Star, 1970-1979

 - August 10, 1978: Carcross old-timer Johnnie Johns celebrates his 80th birthday.

-- August 15, 1978: Two engraved brass survey stakes are driven into the ground to officially open the Shakwak project to rebuild and pave 516 kilometres of the Haines Road and the Alaska Highway in northern B.C. and the Yukon.
+- August 15, 1978: Two engraved brass survey stakes were driven into the ground at Haines Junction today to officially open the Shakwak Project.
+One of the stakes is engraved with a U.S. flag and the symbols 0+000 while the other stake has a Canadian

 - August 16, 1978: Commissioner Art Pearson resigns from his job as Yukon commissioner.